nimiq/ledger-api/transport-comparison.md

 - The Ledger Nano S clears a timed-out request on the device on newer firmware.
 A new request can then be sent subsequently.
 This also means though that transaction signing requests with long data can not be displayed completely before timeout.
+- On lost connection to the host (e.g. by the user clicking cancel in the browser popup), the Nano X keeps the old request active and crashes the app when rejecting / confirming that request.
 - The Ledger Nano X does not clear a timed-out request and the request is not replaceable.
 Instead the timed-out request stays active on the Nano X and the Nimiq app freezes once the request is confirmed / rejected.
 - For the Ledger Nano S the request can already be initiated while the Ledger is not connected yet, not unlocked yet or